Abrakadoodle logo

 Is an Abrakadoodle franchise worth the investment?

 The value of an Abrakadoodle franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $91,928 to $148,127.
-Abrakadoodle disclosed average gross sales of $197,062 in 2025.
-The system reported 1 terminated units in 2025.
+Abrakadoodle disclosed average gross sales of $164,520 in 2026.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 What is the failure rate of Abrakadoodle franchises?